Please be ready with your application reference number starting with 'P'. For example P1234567

 Some States and Territories refer to the WWVP rather than the WWCC.
 The scope of these checks is similar, only that the Working with Vulnerable People check (WWVP) provides broader information on the candidate's suitability for a vulnerable role or position and is not only targeted towards their suitability for working with children or in a child related role.

-The Working with Vulnerable Check also reveals information that is not disclosed in a police check.
+The Working with Vulnerable Check also reveals information that is not disclosed in a Nationally Coordinated Criminal History Check.
 The legislation for the WWVP check varies depending on the State/Territory.
 You will need to apply for a new WWVP to work in the vulnerable sector in another State or Territory.

 The Working with Vulnerable People check is an ongoing assessment of the person's criminal records and other related information.
 Where the candidate's record changes to affect the vulnerable role, such a check will be withdrawn.